-All ESIL Lifetime Members are recognized by the European Society of International Law and the European Journal of International Law.
+All ESIL Lifetime Members are recognised by the European Society of International Law and the European Journal of International Law.

-If you wish to become a Lifetime Member, please send a letter of intent to Laurence Boisson de Chazournes (former ESIL President).
+If you wish to become a Lifetime Member, please send a letter of intent to Freya Baetens (ESIL Board Member).

 The Society is grateful to the following Lifetime Members who have made a special financial contribution to support ESIL’s activities: